Table of Contents

 LH signaling initiates the conversion of ATP to cAMP.
 The increased concentration of cAMP initiates the production of Protein Kinase A. Protein Kinase A is required to transport cholesterol, the substrate for testosterone, to the inner membrane of the mitochondria where the first enzymatic reaction takes place.

 In the inner membrane of the mitochondria, cholesterol is converted into pregnenolone by a p450 enzyme.
 Pregnenolone is transported to the smooth endoplasmic reticulum, the center for steroid synthesis, where the remaining enzymatic reactions take place.

-Pregnenolone is converted into progesterone, a hormone that supports fertility and pregnancy in females, by 3-beta hydroxysteroid dehydrogenase/delta 4-5 isomerase.
+Pregnenolone is converted into progesterone, a hormone that supports fertility and pregnancy in females, by 3-beta-hydroxysteroid dehydrogenase/delta 4-5 isomerase.
 After two enzymatic reactions, progesterone is converted into androstenedione, which is a major androgen of the adrenal gland.
-Androstenedione is used for performance enhancement because it is converted into testosterone by 17-beta-hydrosteroid dehydrogenase (17-ketosteroid reductase).
+Androstenedione is used for performance enhancement because it is converted into testosterone by 17-beta-hydroxysteroid dehydrogenase (17-ketosteroid reductase).

 Testosterone synthesis in the ovaries

 Testosterone production is also important to the female reproductive system because it is the substrate for estrogen synthesis.
 Theca cells found in the ovaries produce testosterone in response to LH.
 After transportation to the neighboring granulosa cells, testosterone is converted into estrogen by the enzyme, aromatase.

 Testosterone synthesis in the adrenal gland